MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 Beyond the deployment stage, the Orbit SDK also takes charge of the necessary initializations and configurations.
 This means that once the core contracts have been successfully deployed, the SDK facilitates their setup and fine-tuning, ensuring that your Orbit chain is up and running and optimized for performance and functionality.

 To streamline the deployment process and make it more efficient, we've developed a key smart contract called [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/rollup/RollupCreator.sol).
-This contract plays a vital role in setting up Orbit chains and has two primary functions:
+This contract has two primary functions:

-1. `setTemplates`: This function is essential for maintaining the latest versions of each core contract, such as the Bridge contract.
-By using [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26), we can specify which versions of these contracts should be used in the deployment process.
+1. setTemplates: Mintains the latest versions of each core contract, such as the Bridge contract. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26) lets you specify which versions of these contracts should be used in the deployment process.
 It ensures that every new Orbit chain is set up with the most up-to-date and efficient contracts available.

-2. `createRollup`: The [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) function is critical for deploying a new set of core contracts for a desired Orbit chain.
-It utilizes the templates set by the `setTemplates` function and initializes them based on the provided configurations.
+2. createRollup: The [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) deploys a new set of core contracts for a desired Orbit chain.
+It uses the templates set by the `setTemplates` function and initializes them based on the provided configurations.
 This function requires specific inputs from the chain deployer, which are crucial for customizing the deployment to meet the unique needs of each Orbit chain.

 These functionalities within the `RollupCreator` contract greatly simplify the deployment process, providing chain deployers with a smoother and more user-friendly experience.

 In the following sections, we will discuss the inputs and configurations required for the `createRollup` function and how to use Orbit-SDK for chain deployment.

-<h3 id="rollup-deployment-parameter">Rollup Deployment Parameters Configuration</h3>
+### Rollup Deployment Parameters Configuration

 The `createRollup` function in the [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) is a crucial component for deploying Orbit chains.
 It takes a complex input named `deployParams`, structured to encapsulate various configurable parameters customizing the Orbit chain.
 Let's break down the structure of these parameters:

-#### 1. `RollupDeploymentParams` Struct
+#### 1. RollupDeploymentParams Struct

    ```solidity
    struct RollupDeploymentParams {